 When Chaos Multiplies Complexity

 Even before the pandemic, organizations faced major challenges with their existing IT solutions.
-The chaos of the pandemic only multiplied these complexities.
+You likely know these well:

 - Infrastructure complexity—with incompatible resources, siloed data, and lack of visibility that leads to waste and overspend